willkg/blog/posts/mozilla/socorro_2018_11.rst

 for a year.
 Before me, Peter and Adrian had worked on it for a long time, too.
 The work was covered by a lot of bugs (:bz:`1361394`), Google docs, spreadsheets, meetings, hopes, dreams, and many quarterly goals.
-It was a monumental effort and now we can upgrade PostgreSQL versions.
+It was a monumental effort and now we can upgrade Postgres versions.

 All the rewriting, reducing, and simplifying in November resulted in a codebase that's *10,000 lines smaller*.